What are expenses?

 It's important to know what you can claim through the business and what you cannot.

-Furthermore, in order to claim expenses you must have actually incurred the cost and it has been properly documented e.g. you have at least a receipt for the expense.
+Furthermore, to claim expenses, you must have incurred the cost and it should be properly documented e.g. you have at least a receipt for the expense.

 There are two ways that expenses can be paid, directly from the company's account or by you, out of your own pocket.

 If the expense has been paid by you, you are able to refund the cost back to yourself for the full amount of the expense.
 This is known as reimbursing expenses.

 If the location you are working from in your contract is less than 24 months (see 24 month rule), you can claim the travel costs from your home to where you are working.
 This can be in the form of public transport costs, taxi’s or mileage (45p/mile for a private car for the first 10,000 miles and 25p/mile thereafter per tax year, 20p/mile for a bicycle).
 However, as soon as you are aware your contract location is longer than 24 months, you can no longer claim these travel costs.